Different Types of Psychology Degrees and the Jobs Within Psychology

 School Counselor

-School counseling is a field that lends itself to those with a psychology background but almost always requires a master's degree in counseling and licensure.
+School counseling is a field that lends itself to those with a psychology background but often requires a master's degree in counseling and licensure.
+(SNHU is not currently enrolling new students in the graduate counseling program.)

 Social Worker